Divi Builder Review: An Impressive Drag-&-Drop Page Builder Plugin by Elegant Themes

 With the Divi Leads feature, you can quickly create multiple variants of an element on your page, such as a button, banner graphic, or pricing table, and then, after specifying a goal, see which one your audience responds to most positively.

 For example, you could create two different variants of a button on your page, each displaying different text.
 Divi Leads then monitors the performance of the buttons against your chosen goal to see, for example, which button is clicked more often by your visitors.
 When enough data has been collected to show which variant is most effective, you can end the test and display the button with the highest goal conversion rate, then disable the other variants.

 The results provided by the Divi Leads optimization feature are detailed, yet easy to understand, making it clear which variant delivered the best results.

 If you’re trying to achieve a particular goal, such as generating sales, clicks on a particular link or a lower bounce rate, this feature will be invaluable when optimizing your site.

 Divi Role Editor

-Divi ships with a role editor that makes it easy to control which level of user can access which elements of the builder.
-If you have co-authors writing for your blog and you don’t want them to start creating custom layouts for their posts, then you’ll surely appreciate this feature.
+Divi Builder ships with a role editor that makes it easy to control which types of users can access the different elements of the builder.
+If you have co-authors writing for your blog, and you don’t want them to start creating custom layouts for their posts, then you’ll appreciate this feature.

-Alternatively, you may want your co-authors to use certain modules from the builder, such as full-width headers and images.
+Alternatively, you may want your co-authors to be able to use certain modules from the builder, such as full-width headers and images, but not other modules.
 Either way, with the role editor you can control exactly who can do what.